 - Propane, fuel, or gas (O²) tanks (Most transfer stations will take these at a small cost: Maine DEP-licensed Transfer Stations Directory)

 - Plastic bags and film, such as SaranWrap®, shrink wrap or boat wraps (Better recycling option: PlasticFilmRecycling.org)

 - Yard waste or food (compost them instead!)

 - Video and audio tapes

-- e-waste, such as computers, laptops, TVs, etc. (Better recycling options: Goodwill’s Goodtech Program or North Coast Services or any of these DEP certified consolidators)
+- e-waste, such as computers, laptops, TVs, etc. (Better recycling options: Goodwill’s Goodtech Program, North Coast Services or any of these DEP certified consolidators)

 - CDs or DVDs (Better recycling option: CD Recycling Center of America)

 - Appliances, such as microwaves or refrigerators (Most transfer stations will take these at a small cost: Maine DEP-licensed Transfer Stations Directory)

 - Clothing, shoes or bedding (Better recycling option: find a Goodwill store near you)

 - Car, truck or boat parts, including batteries and brake rotors